The email deliverability guide to staying out of spam

 Include a plain-text version.
 Sending both HTML and plain-text versions signals legitimate intent.

 Limit links.
 Too many links in a single email can trigger filtering.
-Keep it reasonable, and avoid URL shorteners - they mask the destination, which is a technique associated with phishing and spam.
+Keep it reasonable, and avoid URL shorteners.
+They mask the destination, which is a technique associated with phishing and spam.

 Subject line rules